 - Print volume: 110 x 110 x 110 mm.

 The Sintratec Kit is the only DIY 3D printer kit on this list, and is currently the only DIY SLS 3D printer for sale in the world!
-This is probably because selective laser sintering is far more complicated that methods such as fused deposition modeling, and is more difficult to set up.
-After successfully crowdfunding this SLS 3D printer back in 2014 – raising $213,337 of their original $175K goal – the printer was released to the world shortly after.
+This is probably because selective laser sintering is far more complicated that methods such as fused deposition modeling, and is more difficult to build at home.
+After successfully crowdfunding this SLS 3D printer back in 2014 — raising $213,337 of their original $175K goal — the Sintratec DIY SLS printer kit has since had a full worldwide release.

 With a modest 110 x 110 x 110 mm print volume, parts can be created as long as they are not too large.
 If you intend to print multiple parts simultaneously however, this may not be the machine for you.
 The SLS 3D printer kit takes around 4 days to put together, though Sintratec say it doesn’t require any specialist knowledge to assemble.
 You can easily connect to the printer via USB to print, and Sintratec sell their own plastic powder material at €149 for 2 liters.